Product Life Cycle

-At this stage companies are tempted to engage in costly promotional prices wars to wean away market share from competitors, but such victories are ephemeral.
+At this stage, companies are tempted to engage in costly promotional price wars to wean away market share from competitors, but such victories are ephemeral.
 Most companies are not able to effects permanent shifts in market share with promotional pricing.
-Therefore instead of trying to match promotional pricing scheme of competitors, the company should focus on strengthening its brand by differentiating its offering.
+Therefore instead of trying to match the promotional pricing scheme of competitors, the company should focus on strengthening its brand by differentiating its offering.

 4. Decline Stage

 A company should anticipate the impending decline in sales.
 The biggest hurdle in the adoption of suitable strategies for the decline stages is marketer’s false belief that there is no decline or at least that will not come so soon.

 The company should analyze changing customer requirements and effectiveness and acceptability of emerging substitute solution to gauge the speed at which its product will become redundant.
 Sometimes the customer requirement may have changed dramatically or the emerging solution may be very effective, so the company will have to make plans to exit the market immediately.

 At other times the customer requirement may be changing gradually and the emerging solution may have bugs and may be slow to be accepted, therefore the company can plan a more gradual withdrawal.